mgravell/pigrostat/README.md

 ## Status

-This is a work-in-progress; right now, I can read and display the temperature and humidity; I have more bits on order!
+This is a work-in-progress; right now, I can read and display the temperature and humidity, and have basic control over relays; I have more bits on order!

 This is a hobby project for myself.
 It involves controlling external electrical devices, and the relays involved can work with low-voltage DC or mains-voltage AC; I am *very deliberately* not going to offer any advice on how you use this information,